sillybun/vim-agfp/README.md

 # vim-agfp

-This repository is discorded. new repository is: [autodoc](https://github.com/sillybun/vim-autodoc)
+This repository is discarded. new repository is: [autodoc](https://github.com/sillybun/vim-autodoc)